MicrosoftDocs/powerapps-docs/articles/run-app-client.md

     ms.date="04/19/2016"
     ms.author="karthikb"/>

-# Using apps in client #
+# Using PowerApps on phones and tablets #
 PowerApps can run on Windows, iOS, Android, and in a web browser.
-Apps running in a client can take advantage of the device capabilities, like location and a camera.
-Apps for Android, iOS, and Windows can be downloaded from their app stores.
+Apps running on mobile can take advantage of the device capabilities, like location and a camera.
+You can download PowerApps for Android, and iOS from their respective app stores.

 ## What you need to get started ##
 - Either of the following: